Involutinida

 Involutinida is an order of foraminifera included in the Spirillinata found in the fossil record from the early Permian to early Late Cretaceous (Cenomanian).

 Diagnosis

 The Involutinida are characterized by a two chambered aragonitic test consisting of an initial spheroidal chamber, or proloculus, enclosed by a tubular second, or main chamber.
-The test wall may be bilamellar (two layered), the inner layer being microgranular and often dark, the outer hyaline (ckear, glassy).
+The test wall may be bilamellar (two layered), the inner layer being microgranular and often dark, the outer hyaline (clear, glassy).
 Coiling may be planispiral or trochospiral, forming a cone.
-Lamellar thickenings or pillar-like structures may be found in the umbilical region on one ore both sides.
+Lamellar thickenings or pillar-like structures may be found in the umbilical region on one or both sides.

 Taxonomy

 Four families are included in Involutinida, three of which, the Involutinidae, Hirsutospirellidae, and Planispirillinidae all have undivided tubular second chambers.
 The fourth, the Ventrolaminidae has numerous chambers following the proloculus.
 All four are represented by planispiral or trochospiral forms.